McKinney Creek Stadium: Events

 Cross-country skiing consisted of six events—four for men and two for women, including a relay race for both genders.
 The men's 30 kilometer saw a Swedish double won by Sixten Jernberg ahead of Rolf Rämgård.
 In the men's 15 kilometer, Jernberg finished second after Norway's Hakon Brusveen.
 The men's 4 × 10 kilometer relay saw Finland win ahead of Norway and the Soviet Union.
 The United States finished last of the eleven teams.
-The final men's race was the men's 50 kilometer, which saw a Finish double with Kalevi Hämäläinen win ahead of Veikko Hakulinen followed by three Swedes.
+The final men's race was the men's 50 kilometer, which saw a Finnish double with Kalevi Hämäläinen win ahead of Veikko Hakulinen followed by three Swedes.
 The men's relay saw the largest crowd, of 3,000 spectators.

 The women's 10 kilometer saw the Soviet Union win the four top positions, with Maria Gusakova winning gold and Lyubov Kozyreva winning silver.
 Five teams entered the women's 3 × 5 kilometer relay.
 Despite the Soviet dominance in the individual race, Sweden was successful at beating the Soviet Union, ahead of Finland, Poland and Germany.

 The ski jumping part of the Nordic combined took place at Papoose Peak Jumps in Squaw Valley.
 Germany's Georg Thoma won the ski jumping event and succeeded at defending the gold through the 15 kilometer cross-country race.
 The Soviet Union's Dmitriy Kochkin finished second after the jumps, but was relegated to fifth after the cross-country event, with Norway's Tormod Knutsen taking silver.

 The 1960 Winter Olympics saw the debut of biathlon.
 Thirty competitors from nine nations entered the 20 kilometer race, which was undertaken with one-minute interval start.
 The race was won by Klas Lestander of Sweden ahead of Finland's Antti Tyrvainen and four Soviet biathletes.